 - Physical exam of the throat

-- CT scan (CAT scan)
+- CT or CAT scan (computed tomography scan)

 - PET scan (positron emission tomography scan)